jetbrains-academy/scala-tutorial/Object Oriented Programming/Object Oriented Programming/task.md

  - Higher-order functions in terms of objects?

 ## Exercise
-Complete the `nonEmptyExample` for it to return a new `NonEmpty` containing 7 and two `Empty` objects.
+Complete the `nonEmptyExample` to make it return a new `NonEmpty` containing 7 and two `Empty` objects.